Structure, Functionality, and Bioceramics - Design Principles for High Performance

 def simulate_reaction_progress(T, t, Ea, D0, r0):

-"""Calculate reaction progress based on temperature profile
+"""Calculate reaction progress based on a temperature profile

 Args: